Leah Renee Cudmore

-Leah Renee Cudmore (born 1 October 1985), often credited as Leah Cudmore or Leah Renee, is a Canadian actress and singer.
+Leah Renee Cudmore (born October 1, 1985), often credited as Leah Cudmore or Leah Renee, is a Canadian actress and singer.

+Early life

+Cudmore was born in Toronto, the oldest of two children to Christopher Cudmore, an oral surgeon.

 Career

 Cudmore has had recurring roles in television series including MVP, Runaway and Blue Mountain State.
 As a voice actress, she has performed in series including Franklin and Growing Up Creepie.
 In 2011, she acquired notoriety co-starring "Bunny Alice" in the NBC series The Playboy Club.
 In 2013, she starred as Maggie Bronson on the Canadian sitcom Satisfaction.

 Music

 As a singer, in February 2009, she released her first single, "iBF (Imaginary Boyfriend)".
 Some months later, she also released her debut CD, Storybook, composed of eleven pieces, her first single included.
 She co-wrote all songs of her first album.

 Personal life

 Cudmore is in a long-term relationship with actor Nick Zano.
 They have a son born in July 2016, and a daughter born in 2018.